-Its infusion is also used to clean bad breath (halitosis), and stimulate appetite and to reduce ulcer pain.
+Its infusion is also used to clean bad breath (halitosis), stimulate appetite, and reduce ulcer pain.

-Regular consumption of galangal tea improves heart health, cardiac output and blood supply to the vital organs.
+Regular consumption of galangal tea improves heart health, cardiac output, and blood supply to vital organs.

-Its ying (warming) effects can help reduces the sputum (Kapha) and reduces asthma episodes the during winter season.
+Its ying (warming) effects can help reduce the sputum (Kapha) and reduce asthma episodes the during winter season.

-The rhizome has also been purportedly used as aphrodisiac in the Arabian traditional medicines.
+The rhizome has also been purportedly used as an aphrodisiac in Arabian traditional medicines.
 However, no scientific studies back its claim in the treatment of sexual dysfunctions.

-Like ginger, galangal also can be grown in the backyards, so that its fresh roots can be readily picked up for immediate use.
-Fresh galanga is widely available round the year in many South-East Asian regions.
+Like ginger, galangal also can be grown in the backyards so that its fresh roots can be readily picked up for immediate use.
+Fresh galanga is widely available around the year in many South-East Asian regions.
 In the European and US markets, one may find fresh rhizomes in specialty stores selling Asian spices and herbs.
-Its dried powder (laos) is also readily available here.
+Its dried powder (Laos) is also readily available here.

-Buy fresh, light-yellow, healthy-looking roots, about the size of thumb.
-Fresh roots send pleasant ginger-like aroma when you hold close to the nostrils.
+Buy fresh, light-yellow, healthy-looking roots about the size of a thumb.
+Fresh roots send a pleasant ginger-like aroma when you hold them close to the nostrils.

-Fresh roots should be firm, juicy, and has light-yellow peel.
-Avoid broken, moist, slimy-surface, insect afflicted roots.
-Also, avoid oversized, mature, fibrous, woody, shriveled roots as they tend to be les juicy and out of their prime.
+Fresh roots should be firm, juicy, and have a light-yellow peel.
+Avoid broken, moist, slimy-surface, insect-afflicted roots.
+Also, avoid oversized, mature, fibrous, woody, shriveled roots as they tend to be less juicy and out of their prime.

 Fresh galanga will keep for up to 2 weeks if stored in a cool, dry place.
 It can be stored in the refrigerator, but it must be wrapped in baking parchment to keep it moist.

-Wash the root in cold water and mp dry using a soft cloth.
+Wash the root in cold water, and mop-dry using a soft cloth.
 Peel the skin using a fine peeler.
-Galangal is quite tough than ginger and therefore it is usually thinly sliced or cut into matchsticks for cooking.
-Because it is harder than ginger, it should be cooked for somewhat longer than ginger if they are to be tender.
+Galangal is quite tough than ginger, and therefore, it is usually thinly sliced (julienned) or cut into matchsticks for cooking.
+Because it is harder than ginger, it should be cooked for somewhat longer than ginger.

-Galanga is an essential flavoring agent in the Cantonese and South-East Asian cooking, particularly in seafood and meat dishes.
+Galanga is an essential flavoring agent in Cantonese and Southeast Asian cooking, particularly in seafood and meat dishes.
 It is often pounded with shallots, lemongrass, garlic and chilies to make a spicy paste for dips and sauces/curries.

 Galangal is used as a substitute for ginger in many traditional dishes in South-East Asian and Cantonese regions.